 The E2 comes on the heels of Alpride’s E1 system, the brand’s first supercapacitor system.
 I’ll not dive into the physics, but the E2 system does not rely on charging a lithium-ion battery to power the system, the supercapacitors store the energy.
+(The supercapacitors are topped off after the first inflation by the AA batteries.
+More on this process below.)
 The E2 system is rated as reliable in temps ranging from -30 Celsius to +50 Celsius, which makes the system suitable for most places you’d want to ski on the planet.

 So, easy peasy, you plug and charge the supercapacitors with a USB-C cord (included).
 Alpride claims this process takes 20-40 minutes.
 I can confirm that the recharge is that fast, but safe to have at least 30 minutes.

 You have two methods to check the system’s charge status.
 The E2 has a small LCD screen with an icon denoting the charge status.
 The screen is accessible on the FLOAT E2 25 (and other packs integrating the E2 system) by unzipping a small protective pouch in the pack’s main compartment.
 In a well-lit room or outside, it’s relatively easy to read the LCD screen, it’s not backlit.
 I’ve used my phone’s light to get a better look on a few occasions.
 The unit must be powered on to get a readout on the screen.